barrierj93/AttackMatrix_assets/CTI_game/README.md

 - **Random Questions**: Both software and hacker group questions for varied gameplay.
 - **Restart Option**: Start fresh after a "Game Over".

 ---

-## 🏆 **Can You Win?**
-How many hacker groups or software can you identify before losing all your lives?
-Share your score and challenge your friends!

----

-Got suggestions or improvements?
-Feel free to contribute! 🎉

----

 ## 📜 **License**

 This project is licensed under the [MIT License](LICENSE).
 Feel free to use, modify, and share it.
+Feel free to contribute!